secdev/scapy/doc/scapy/advanced_usage.rst

 Automata
 ========

 Scapy enables to create easily network automata.
 Scapy does not stick to a specific model like Moore or Mealy automata.
-It provides a flexible way for you to choose you way to go.
+It provides a flexible way for you to choose your way to go.

 An automaton in Scapy is deterministic.
 It has different states.
 A start state and some end and error states.
 There are transitions from one state to another.
 Transitions can be transitions on a specific condition, transitions on the reception of a specific packet or transitions on a timeout.
 When a transition is taken, one or more actions can be run.
 An action can be bound to many transitions.
-Parameters can be passed from states to transitions and from transitions to states and actions.
+Parameters can be passed from states to transitions, and from transitions to states and actions.

 From a programmer's point of view, states, transitions and actions are methods from an Automaton subclass.
 They are decorated to provide meta-information needed in order for the automaton to work.